industrial-edge/Performance-Analytics/README.md

 ## Description

 ### Overview
 With the help of this use case, it is shown how added value can be gained from the production data.
-This OEE evaluation can identify the causes of efficiency losses with a performance monitoring and analysis solution.
+This step time analysis can identify the causes of efficiency losses with a performance monitoring and analysis solution.
 This gives you better insights into production and allows you to derive actions.
 The solution is also suitable for existing systems.
 This specific example shows how an exemplary production line is connected, the data from the plant is transferred to the edge system and evaluated there.
-This is shown using the step time analysis of a fictitious automobile production with 5 stations and random delayed steps.
+This is shown using the step time analysis of a fictitious automobile production with 5 stations and randomly delayed steps.

 ![overview1](docs/graphics/overview1.png)